 Manchester has a rich heritage with its industrial roots and community spirit, which I have captured in my design.
 I’ve taken elements, such as reclaimed sleepers and cobbles, which are sustainable, to reflect the past industries of Manchester and provide texture to the garden.

 The cobbles represent the community and are well known from Coronation Street in Manchester.
-The raised beds near the door feature built in benches to show the neighbourly feel of Manchester terraced housing, where neighbours would pop their heads over the fence and ask ‘Fancy a brew?'.
+The raised beds near the door feature built-in benches to show the neighbourly feel of Manchester terraced housing, where neighbours would pop their heads over the fence and ask, ‘Fancy a brew?'.
 I wanted to design a garden that would promote the simple act of speaking to your neighbour and ‘having a brew' with them.

 The middle section of the garden uses a water feature from the raised beds.
-It contains cobbles, which can reflect either a dried canal or shipyard.
+It contains cobbles, which can reflect either a dried canal or a shipyard.
 The water feature adds the relaxing sound of flowing water, often heard near our canals.
 Within this section there is a bog garden, to help act as a soakaway for rain off the path and featuring Iris ‘Yellow Flag’.

 The first area features perennial grasses with plenty of height.
 These will give the feel of movement and texture in the garden.
 Like the canal tow paths where wild seeded grasses grow or around industrial factories.
 The zig-zag path diverts the eye so you cannot see the entire garden from the pavement giving some privacy.